ChristianPeters/ruby-style-guide/README.md

     end
     ```

 * Use RDoc and its conventions for API documentation.
+(Really RDoc?)
 Don't put an
   empty line between the comment block and the `def`.
-* Use empty lines to break up a method into logical paragraphs.
-* Keep lines fewer than 80 characters.
-(Emacs users should really have a look
-  at whitespace-mode.)
-* Avoid trailing whitespace.
-(Emacs users: Whitespace-mode again comes to the
-  rescue.)
+* If you feel you should partition parts of your method with empty lines, consider splitting it into smaller methods before doing so.
+* Do not pollute the file with trailing whitespaces.

 ## Syntax